erythana/EveSquadron/index.markdown

 ![EveSquadron-CI](https://github.com/erythana/EveSquadron/actions/workflows/EveSquadron-CI.yml/badge.svg)
 ![EveSquadron-CD](https://github.com/erythana/EveSquadron/actions/workflows/EveSquadron-CD.yml/badge.svg)
 <br />
-This tool is still in early development, but it should work just fine for now.<br />
+While this tool is still in its development-phase, it should already work without any problems.<br/>
-However, there may be some bugs or glitches that need to be addressed, so please keep this in mind.<br />
-Please report them to me if you encounter any problems.
+If you encounter any bugs, please report them to me at 'Github Issues' or in-game via a message to 'Christian Gaterau'.

 ## How to Use

-To use this tool, simply copy the name of the player you're interested in from your local or chat window.<br />
+To use this tool, simply copy the name of the player you're interested in from your local- or chat window.<br />
 The tool will automatically retrieve the player's information and display additional metrics in a tooltip.

 ### Instructions for using EveSquadron